How to become a Korean Translator?

 To understand it, you don’t need to be a specialist or have any special knowledge in the field.
 Any professional translator can handle the work.

-The text may still contain some technical words and jargon, but most people can understand it well.
+The text may still contain some technical terms and jargon, but most people can understand it.
 This is easy to research with little to no effort.

 This category includes information about most businesses and their products and services.
 It also covers social media, website content, and non-technical reports.